 CL extends the standard propositional connectives with additional structural connectives for reasoning directly about subdata.
-The structural application K(P)specifies that data can be split into subdata satisfying formula P and a context satisfying formula K. There are two corresponding structural adjoints: the data formula $K \triangleleft P$ denoting that, whenever the given data is placed in a context satisfying K, then the result must satisfy P; and the context formula $P \triangleright Q$ denoting that, whenever data satisfying P is applied to the given context, then the result satisfies formula Q. The structural application and the \triangleleft adjoint have analogues in AL; the \triangleright adjoint does not.
+The structural application K(P) specifies that data can be split into subdata satisfying formula P and a context satisfying formula K. There are two corresponding structural right adjoints: the data formula $K \triangleleft P$ denoting that, whenever the given data is placed in a context satisfying K, then the result must satisfy P; and the context formula $P \triangleright Q$ denoting that, whenever data satisfying P is applied to the given context, then the result satisfies formula Q. When applying CL to heaps, the structural application and right adjoints correspond precisely to the structural composition of SL and its right adjoint.
+There is a collapse of structure due to the heap contexts having essentially the same structure as the heaps.
+When applying CL to trees, there is no collapse of structure since tree contexts are more complex than trees.
+We will see that the structural application and the \triangleleft adjoint have analogues in AL, whereas the \triangleright adjoint does not.
 This additional adjoint is essential for describing weakest preconditions of our Hoare reasoning.

 In this paper, we give the basic definition of CL, its proof theory and models.
-We prove completeness in [2].
-We also give an extension of CL, called CL_0 , which consists of an additional zero formula 0 and accompanying axioms for specifying empty data.
-CL_0 has interesting additional logical structure, including a derived composition formula and accompanying right adjoints which generalise the structural connectives of BL and SL.
-We demonstrate that CL_0 -reasoning collapses to a variant of BL-reasoning for certain models.
+We prove completeness in [5].
+We also give an extension of CL, called CL0, which consists of an additional zero formula 0 and accompanying axioms for specifying empty data.
+CL0 has interesting additional logical structure, including a derived composition formula and accompanying right adjoints which generalise the structural connectives of BL and SL.
+We demonstrate that CL0-reasoning collapses to a variant of BL-reasoning for certain models.
 Our variant of BL permits a noncommutative structural composition on data, so that we can analyse sequences.
 We show that CL_0 -reasoning is identical to BL-reasoning for multisets and heaps, whose contexts have the same structure as the data, but is more powerful for sequences and trees, whose contexts are more complex than the data.
-We also study CL-reasoning for terms.
+We also study CL -reasoning for terms.
 Although terms can be seen as special cases of trees, there is a crucial difference: terms over a signature do not have a natural empty term, and do not decompose as a composition of subterms due to the fixed arity of the function symbols.
 They do however decompose nicely as context/subtree pairs.
-We can therefore apply CL-reasoning, but not BL-reasoning, to terms.
-These examples demonstrate the generality of our CL-reasoning.
+We can therefore apply CL -reasoning, but not BL -reasoning, to terms.
+These examples demonstrate the generality of our CL -reasoning.